HMCS Spikenard: Background

 Flower-class corvettes like Spikenard serving with the Royal Canadian Navy during the Second World War were different from earlier and more traditional sail-driven corvettes.
 The "corvette" designation was created by the French as a class of small warships; the Royal Navy borrowed the term for a period but discontinued its use in 1877.
 During the hurried preparations for war in the late 1930s, Winston Churchill reactivated the corvette class, needing a name for smaller ships used in an escort capacity, in this case based on a whaling ship design.
 The generic name "flower" was used to designate the class of these ships, which – in the Royal Navy – were named after flowering plants.

 Construction

-She originally ordered on 22 January 1940 by the Royal Navy as part of the 1939-1940 Flower-class program as HMS Spikenard (K198).
+She was originally ordered on 22 January 1940 by the Royal Navy as part of the 1939-1940 Flower-class program as HMS Spikenard (K198).
 Spikenard was laid down 24 February 1940 and launched later that year on 10 August.
 She was commissioned on 6 December 1940 in Quebec City, Quebec.
 On 15 May 1941 she was one of ten corvettes loaned to the Royal Canadian Navy.
 She could be told apart from other Canadian Flowers by her lack of minesweeping gear and the siting of the after gun tub amidships.